Visit Delft — A Scenic City of the Dutch Golden Age

 The municipal building can only be visited with a prior reservation and with a tour guide.

 All art lovers and all those who want to get acquainted with the work of Delft’s most famous painter Johannes Vermeer (1632- 1675), a prominent member of the Dutch Golden Age painting school (1588 to 1672), have the opportunity to do so at the Vermeer Center.
-The Golden Age is the period of prosperity of the Dutch Republic, when this country experienced an enormous rise in all fields, starting with science, trade, art, and the army, and became one of the most respected in entire Europe.
+The Golden Age is the period of prosperity of the Dutch Republic, when this country experienced an enormous rise in all fields, starting with science, trade, art, and the army, and became one of the most respected in Europe.

 At that time, a wave of progress could also be noticed in the field of art, which did not bypass painting.
 The Golden Age produced many Dutch painters whose work was worthy of respect, but Johannes Vermeer stood out with his obvious talent and sense of beauty.